-Fact 18: The amount of money invested in nuclear test could be used to finance 8,000 hand pumps, giving villages across third world access to clean water.
+Fact 18: The amount of money invested in the nuclear test could be used to finance 8,000 hand pumps, giving villages across the third world access to clean water.

 Fact 19: Acidification of the ocean is the worst type of pollution.
-Oceans are becoming more acidic rue to green house emissions from fossil fuel.
+Oceans are becoming more acidic due to greenhouse emissions from fossil fuels.

 Fact 20: Livestock waste majorly contributes to soil pollution.
 During monsoon, water runs over the fields carrying dangerous bacteria from the livestock into the streams.

-Fact 22: There are more around 73 various kinds of pesticides in the groundwater, which is used as drinking water.
+Fact 22: There are more than 73 various kinds of pesticides in the groundwater, which is used as drinking water.

-Fact 23: There are more than 500 million cars in the world and by 2030 the number will rise to 1 billion.
-This means pollution level will be more than double.
+Fact 23: There are more than 500 million cars in the world, and by 2030 the number will rise to 1 billion.
+This means the pollution level will be more than double.

-Fact 24: Major oil spills like those in the Gulf of Mexico, is the the worst type of pollution due to consistent oil spills in the water body which spreads everywhere else.
+Fact 24: Major oil spills like those in the Gulf of Mexico, is the worst type of pollution due to consistent oil spills in the water body, which spreads everywhere else.

-Fact 26: Around 1000 children die in India every year due to diseases caused from the polluted water.
+Fact 26: Around 1000 children die in India every year due to diseases caused by polluted water.

-Fact 27: In India, the Ganges water is gradually becoming septic, especially due to dumping of half burnt dead bodies and enshrouded babies.
+Fact 27: In India, the Ganges water is gradually becoming septic, mainly due to the dumping of half-burnt dead bodies and enshrouded babies.